Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 ``V4L2_CID_MPEG_VIDEO_HEVC_REFRESH_PERIOD (integer)``
-    Selects the refresh period for HEVC encoder.
+    Selects the woke refresh period for HEVC encoder.
-    This specifies the number of I pictures between two CRA/IDR pictures.
+    This specifies the woke number of I pictures between two CRA/IDR pictures.
     This is valid only if REFRESH_TYPE is not 0.

 ``V4L2_CID_MPEG_VIDEO_HEVC_LOSSLESS_CU (boolean)``